 Special Feature City Budget

-May 14, 2019The Budget Navigator is an online tool that allows New Yorkers to be their own budget watchdogs.
+June 21, 2019The Budget Navigator is an online tool that allows New Yorkers to be their own budget watchdogs.
 Users can examine New York State or City revenues and expenses to determine levels of funding in recent years, analyze trends, and see how that funding compares between departments and services.

 Statement City Budget

 June 14, 2019The FY 2020 Adopted Budget agreement increases savings and reserves; unfortunately, new spending commitments are greater than deposits to the City’s reserves.